Helen Milby, Founder and Board Chair

 Mr. Fontheim has published numerous articles, including on international trade, corporate social responsibility, and labor policy.
 These articles have appeared in Blueprint magazine, PR Week, various scholarly journals, and he authored the chapter on European telecommunications policy and regulation in the American Enterprise Institute series, “The United States Faces a United Europe,” and the concluding chapter of Trade Policy: The Lawyer’s Perspective of which he was co-editor.

-Steve received his B.A. and M.A. in American Government from Georgetown University, J.D. from Columbia Law School, and LL.M. from the London School of Economics.
-He is a Council on Foreign Relations Term Member, Atlantic Council Millennium Fellow, and Truman National Security Fellow.
-Steve was born in Detroit, raised in California, and now lives with his wife, Christen, in Washington, DC.
+Steve received his B.A. and M.A. from Georgetown University, J.D. from Columbia Law School, and LL.M. from the London School of Economics.
+He is an Adjunct Professor at Georgetown University, and serves on the Board of The NewDEAL.

 Gilberto S. Ocañas is a senior advisor at Dentons, and has spent thirty years working to build a network of political and business relationships with community leaders, operatives, entrepreneurs and elected officials.
 His coalition-building skills include gathering local intelligence, performing political outreach and crafting communications strategies that work for his clients.
 This unique combination of experience has led to Gilberto providing quality business management consulting services to clients in both the public and private sectors, domestically and internationally.